lubobul/fmi-python-site-scraper-chat/README.md

 A: List of {{The dates | the room | the lecturer | the type (lecture / exercises)}}

 ## Chat user interface
-For the MVP we are going to interract with the chat via the terminal
+For the MVP we are going to interact with the chat via the terminal

 ## Business models
 ### ChatModel